 Lost or stray dogs/cats will be returned to their owners,

 if the owners desire to take them back.

-be found, when the original owners give up their ownership,
+the original owners give up their ownerships, or when the

 when the government cannot find their owners or new adoptive

 By 2007, there are 105 local governments that

 cities that have public health centers. (regional core cities